Pivot-Madagascar/PRIDEC-package/notebook_pridec_pkg.md

 For more info, use [R packages book](https://r-pkgs.org/).

+## 2025-02-07

+Working on creating some documentation and ultimately maybe even pushing things to github.
+Also started writing the function for `ensemble_forecast`.
+This is a stacked ensemble, but there are other ways of getting the weighted coefficients like blending via  lasso regression, but this one allows us to use the participant input.

+**TO DO**:
+- ~~make map/workflow of APIs~~
+- INLA hyper-parameter tuning (later)
+- ~~build launch model function based on map~~
+- upload to github
+- write an example vignette
+- script to create quarto document of training step (like a launching shell script)

+## 2025-02-06

+Going back to the INLA code to finish that up.
+Working on creating the counterfactual data function.
+This will then be combined with the variable importance one into one function to keep with the standard API.

+**TO DO**:
+- make map/workflow of APIs
+- INLA hyper-parameter tuning (later)
+- build launch model function based on map

 ## 2025-01-29

 Working on adding INLA to the modules.
 So far transfered over the model and the code for variable importance.
 Still need to do the code for counter-factual plots and function that does both together to match the API of other models.
 Then we may also want to add some tuning?